 You can also see three URLs that can be used to access different footage.
 These URLs are very important if you have multiple cameras per Pi as each camera will have a unique port that you listen to the stream.

 Here you can set the Raspberry Pi security camera to take still images whenever motion is triggered, during specific intervals or all the time.

 In here you can activate the Raspberry Pi security camera motion detection that is included in the software.
 You can make adjustments to the settings here so that you can get better motion detection.

 In here you can set the Pi to record movies whenever motion is detected.

 You’re able to set up email notifications, webhook notifications or even run a command whenever motion is detected.
-This will allow you to be notified whenever activity is detected on the cameras, perfect if they are monitoring areas with low traffic.
+This option will allow you to be notified whenever activity is detected on the cameras, perfect if they are monitoring areas with low traffic.

 Here you can set the days, and the hours of operation you would like the system to be monitoring (If you leave this off then it is 24/7).
 This option is perfect if you only need it running during specific hours.